 The quick progress of AI and technologies like self-driving cars and facial recognition shows how amazing tech can be, but it also raises big questions about ethics.
 These examples highlight why we need to think carefully about how we use these innovations.

 Take self-driving cars: they promise to make roads safer and driving easier.
-But there have been accidents because the technology isn’t perfect yet.
+But there have been fatal accidents because the technology isn’t perfect yet.
 This tells us that we need to make sure these cars are really ready before putting them on the roads and that we have strong safety measures in place.

 Facial recognition is another example.
 It’s used everywhere from unlocking phones to monitoring public spaces.
 While it can be useful, it also brings up privacy issues.
 There’s concern that it could be used for unauthorized surveillance or could be biased against certain groups.
 If the technology isn’t carefully managed, it might end up doing more harm than good.